 The time spent on home production constitutes a significant resource that is not recognized in national accounts and is likely greater than is socially optimal given its exceptional position as an untaxed input.
 Marked gender differences in household time use exist.
 Gender differences in earnings play an important role, and that role is of some concern given the evidence that the time women spend on housework is quite sensitive to intra-household earnings differences and that women's wages are negatively affected by time spent on housework.

-Designing tax policies that focus on individual rather than household income would reduce women’s tax-distorted incentive to increase their home production time once they are married.
+Designing tax policies that focus on individual rather than household income would reduce women's tax-distorted incentive to increase their home production time once they are married.
 Policy designed to reduce the gender wage gap could also reduce the gender gap in housework time.
 However, the gender wage gap alone cannot explain the entire gender difference in housework time.
-Some of the difference has been attributed to differences in social norms; more of the difference may be attributable to differences in relative productivity and preferences.
-Education programs that provide both boys and girls with the skills necessary to maintain a home and that discourage gendered notions of behavior could increase the efficiency of time allocation decisions.
+Some of the difference has been attributed to differences in social norms; some may be attributable to differences in relative productivity and preferences.
 Preferences are for individuals to determine, not policymakers.
+However, education programs that provide both boys and girls with the skills necessary to maintain a home and that discourage gendered notions of behavior could increase the efficiency of time allocation decisions.
 There is evidence that the overall time spent on home production and gender differences in housework time are decreasing, mostly because women now spend less time on home production.
-Whether this change is for the better depends on how one values home production.
+Some evidence suggests that market substitutes for home production are becoming more important, even though such substitutes are typically taxed at a higher rate and so likely underutilized.
+Whether these changes are for the better depends on how one values home production and its alternatives.

 The author thanks an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-Previous work of the author contains a larger number of background references for the material presented here and has been used intensively in all major parts of this article , , , .
+Previous work of the author contains a larger number of background references for the material presented here and has been used intensively in all major parts of this article , , , , .
+Version 2 of the article includes a new “Pro” and a new “Con,” as well as a further discussion of market-based alternatives.
+The text has been reorganized, the figures updated, and a new “Key reference” added.

 © Leslie S. Stratton